Money market reform has arrived. The SEC’s sweeping changes, along with technical and macroeconomic factors, will likely make money market funds

 However, there is a caveat: Sponsors should carefully select a fund specifically designed to address the low volatility needs of plan participants.
 Typical

-“off-the-shelf” enhanced cash or low-duration funds, whether actively or passively managed, often have unattractive NAV volatility.
+“off-the-shelf” short-term bond funds, whether actively or passively managed, often have unattractive NAV volatility.

 Finally, consider creating a white label capital preservation option.
 Particularly for larger plans, a white label capital preservation